jacebenson/cedar/docs/versioned_docs/version-2.0/forms.md

 ---
-description: Redwood makes building forms easier with helper components
+description: Cedar makes building forms easier with helper components
 ---

 # Forms

-Redwood provides several helpers to make building forms easier.
+Cedar provides several helpers to make building forms easier.
-All of Redwood's helpers are simple wrappers around [React Hook Form](https://react-hook-form.com/) (RHF) that make it even easier to use in most cases.
+All of Cedar's helpers are simple wrappers around [React Hook Form](https://react-hook-form.com/) (RHF) that make it even easier to use in most cases.

-If Redwood's helpers aren't flexible enough for you, you can use React Hook Form directly. `@cedarjs/forms` exports everything it does:
+If Cedar's helpers aren't flexible enough for you, you can use React Hook Form directly. `@cedarjs/forms` exports everything it does:

 ```jsx
 import {